mui/mui-x/docs/src/pages/components/data-grid/rendering/rendering.md

 ## Virtualization

 DOM virtualization is the feature that allows the grid to handle an unlimited\* number of rows and columns.
-This is a is built-in feature of the rendering engine and greatly improve rendering performance.
+This is a built-in feature of the rendering engine and greatly improve rendering performance.

 _unlimited\*: Browsers set a limit on the number of pixels a scroll container can host: 17.5 million pixels on Firefox, 33.5 million pixels on Chrome, Edge, and Safari.
 A [reproduction](https://codesandbox.io/s/beautiful-silence-1yifo?file=/src/App.js)._